Signed in as:

 A career long commitment to sustainable solutions means working to achieve a balance between economic growth, historic respect, and environmental protection and development, resulting in "win-win" results in projects for communities, partners, and team members.

-Julia has developed conceptual architectural plans for both commercial and residential buildings, interiors, and neighborhoods.
-She also has served as a community visionary and project manager.
+Julia has developed conceptual architectural plans for many commercial and residential buildings, interiors, and neighborhoods in Southwest Wisconsin and in Michigan througout her career.

 Plenary Speaker; Alaska Emergency Management & Recovery Conference; Anchorage, AK.
 April 2014.
 Considerations of Disaster Recovery: Gays Mills, WI